-As Oakland Raider fans await a decision from the National Football League on the future of their team, let’s take a walk down Memory Lane, when the Oakland Coliseum was the hottest sports ticket in the nation.
+As the Oakland Athletics announce plans to vacate the Oakland Coliseum and join the Raiders in Las Vegas, let’s take a walk down Memory Lane and reminisce about the days when the Oakland Coliseum was the hottest sports ticket in the land.

-Completed in 1966, the Oakland – Alameda County Coliseum and Arena was once thought of as the best professional sports venue in the United States.
+Completed in 1966, the Oakland – Alameda County Coliseum and Arena was once thought of as one of the best professional sports venues in the United States.

 Lest we forget, when the Oakland – Alameda County Coliseum and Arena first opened, it was considered to be something of a jewel.